 Roxana Marrero, Executive Administrative Assistant, 508-626-4512

 Students must meet with the Internship Coordinator, Jill Gardosik, to review academic, financial aid, registrar, and application considerations as early as possible.
-Stop by our office to pick up the 2017-2018 Checklist
+Click here to see the 2017-2018 checklist.

 Students must meet with their academic advisor early in the process and get proper approvals.

 For more information about The Washington Center and what the internship includes, click here.

 The Massachusetts Life Sciences Center is a workforce development program focused on enhancing the talent pipeline for Massachusetts companies engaged in life sciences.
 The program facilitates the placement of students and recent graduates, who are considering career opportunities in the life sciences, in paid internships across the state.
 Consistent with the MALSC's role as a catalyst in growing the talent needed by the life sciences industry, the program is designed to provide students and companies with the tools to connect, and will reimburse eligible companies for internship stipends.